-After you set up the repeater, check the LEDs on top of the repeater access point.
+After you set up the repeater, check the access point/bridge LEDs.
 If your repeater is functioning correctly, the LEDs on the repeater and the root access point to which it is associated behave like this:

 - The status LED on the root access point is steady green, indicating that at least one client device is associated with it (in this case, the repeater). - The status LED on the repeater access point is steady green when it is associated with the root access point and the repeater has client devices associated to it.
 The repeater's status LED flashes (steady green for 7/8 of a second and off for 1/8 of a second) when it is associated with the root access point but the repeater has no client devices associated to it.